rhul-compsoc/tito-integration-hackaway/README.md

 You should redirect `stderr` to a log file so that you do not get random (caught) error messages in the middle of the GUI.
 (This can be done with `tito-integration-hackaway 2> log`)

+## Usage
+Run in a nice and, large terminal which suports colours. pipe stderr to a file as debug information and errors are printed to it.
+Then use put the enviornemnt variables are defined.
+An internet connection is required as well as, the working directory has read and write permissions.

 ## Compiling
 Use cmake to compile, the `DEBUG` to print extra information to stderr and, the